Pre-Existing Medical Conditions and Travel Insurance: 5 Things Most People Get Wrong

 Let’s clear up some of the myths surrounding travel insurance with coverage for pre-existing medical conditions, and help you make the most of this valuable benefit.

-Generali’s Premium plan can cover your pre-existing condition!
+Generali Global Assistance’s Premium Plan is able to cover your pre-existing condition!
 Learn more.

 Things people get wrong about pre-existing conditions

-Beyond that, it’s not unusual to find a less expensive plan with emergency medical coverage that lacks pre-existing condition coverage.
-(Generali has two – the Standard and Preferred plans.)
+Beyond that, it’s not unusual to find a less expensive plan with medical coverage that lacks pre-existing condition coverage.
+(Generali Global Assistance has two – the Standard and Preferred Plans.)

 Also read: Why You Might Need to Buy Medical Coverage Before You Travel